Contact us for bookings & inquiries - 7 days a week - 0800am to 8.00pm - P: 0434

 Boat Licence Course Structure

-The NSW Maritime Boat Licence course involves 3 compulsory components:
+The NSW Maritime Boat Licence course involves the following components:

-- Undertaking the NSW Maritime final written assessment
+- 3. Completing the RMS final 50 question written assessment

 The cost for the complete General Boat Licence course including Practical conducted